junghyun397/GomokuBot/documents/about-renju-eng.md

    A B C D E F G H I J K L M N O
 ```

-At first glance, ``i8`` seems to be 3-3 forbid where two stones placed vertically in row i and two stones placed horizontally in row 8.
+At first glance, ``i8`` seems to be 3-3 forbid where two stones placed vertically in column i and two stones placed horizontally in row 8.
 So black can't make straight four diagonally, so isn't ``g10`` a forbidden point?

-That said, the three stones arranged vertically in a row f seem odd.
+That said, the three stones arranged vertically in a column f seem odd.
 It's too early to judge.
 Let's make one more move for ``i8``.

 ```fname = pseudo-forbid-complex-s2, forbid = true, lmove = i8
    A B C D E F G H I J K L M N O